-He is originally from Lansing, Mich. and will move to Corpus Christi in August.
+He is originally from Kingsford, MI and currently resides in Norfolk, VA.
+He will move to Corpus Christi in August.

 |MIKE MONDOUX | DIRECTOR OF SCOUTING & PLAYER DEVELOPMENT|

-Mike Mondoux enters his third season with the IceRays organization and first as the Director of Scouting & Player Development.
-Mondoux spent the last two seasons as one of the team's scouts.
+Mike Mondoux enters his fourth season with the IceRays organization and second as the Director of Scouting & Player Development.
+Mondoux spent two seasons as one of the team's scouts.

 The Grand Island, N.Y. native produced numerous products currently in the IceRays organization from the Buffalo area including defenseman and NCAA Division I commit Michael Bevilacqua and forward Brendan Miller from the 2015-16 roster.
 Over 100 players over his coaching career have gone on to higher levels of hockey including 37 to NCAA Division I programs, two of whom have moved on to play in the National Hockey League (NHL) or be drafted by NHL teams: Dyaln Blujus (Tampa Bay) and former NAHL player Cole Schneider (Ottawa and Buffalo).